 How to market the directory

 So far, Boston is largely doing this through emails and social media.
 The city plans to create a newsletter with updates that includes mentions of the sources.
 The city just created Let’s Play Boston on Instagram (the initiative’s main social media channel).
 One benefit of the directory is the contact information allows the city to send mass emails to every provider who registered, so additional resources can be shared with them.
+The directory is not used much publicly yet with around 100-300 interactions per month.
+Officials think it will grow over many years through word of mouth, but because the directory has multiple uses, the city viewed this becoming a public resource as an added benefit.

 Long-term goals of Let’s Play Boston